nyan222/roman_empire_zoomcamp/README.md

 #### cr6
 [Back to Criteria](#cr)

-### Step 12: Create dashboard for data visualization
+### Step 12: Creating dashboard for data visualization
 <details>
 <summary>Expand</summary>

-Now that we have our data, let’s build a dashboard to visualize the data.
+Now that we have our data, let’s build a dashboard to visualize it.

-Looker is a tool that helps you explore, share, and visualize your company’s data so that you can make better business decisions.
+Looker is a tool that helps you explore, share, and visualize your data in a very simple way and with good enough documentation.

 Go to [Looker Studio](https://lookerstudio.google.com/u/0/) and follow these steps: